How Does Online Speech Therapy Work with a Toddler?

 3 Effectiveness

-Many studies have compared the outcomes of children receiving online speech therapy versus more conventional in-person settings.
+Many studies have compared the outcomes of children receiving online speech therapy versus conventional in-person settings.
 In short, online speech therapy is an effective option for the majority of communication needs and goals.

 4 Convenience